epiforecasts/EpiNow2/.github/CONTRIBUTING.md

 *   PRs are reviewed by the team before they are merged.
 The review process only begins after the continuous integration checks, which have to be manually triggered by a maintainer for first-time contributors, have passed.
 *   The Github Actions checks currently take a while (about an hour), so it might be helpful to "watch" the repository and check your email for a notification when it's all done.

 *   Usually, all the review conversations occur under the PR.
 The reviewer merges the PR when every issue has been resolved.
-It is good practice to response to each raised conversation with a commit pointing to the change made to fix the issue.
+Please use the "Resolve conversation" functionality in the GitHub web interface to indicate when a specific issue has been adressed, responding with a commit pointing to the change made where applicable.

 *   When a PR is ready to be merged, you may be asked to [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) on the `main` branch.
 You can do this by checking out your branch and running `git rebase main`.
 If it is successful, your commits will be placed on top of the commit history of `main` in preparation for a merge.
 A rebase might result in some merge conflicts.
 Make sure that they are resolved, then push your changes to your branch again.